Strategy Synthesis in POMDPs via Game-Based Abstractions: Experiments

 \subsection{Experimental Setup}

 All experiments were run on a machine with a 3.6~GHz Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-4790 CPU and 16~GB RAM, running Ubuntu Linux 16.04.
 We denote experiments taking over 5400~s CPU time as time-out and taking over 10~GB memory as mem-out (MO).
-We considered several variants of the scenario described in \ref{ssec:description}.
-The Robot always started in the upper-left corner and had the lower-right corner as target.
-The $\cleaner$ started in the lower-right corner.
-In all variants, the view range was $3$.
-We evaluated the following five scenarios: \begin{enumerate}[label={\textbf{SC\arabic*}}, wide, labelwidth=!, labelindent=0pt,topsep=0pt] \item Rooms of varying size without obstacles. \item Differently sized rooms with a cross-shaped obstacle in the center, which scales with increasing grid size. \item A $25\times 25$ room with up to $70$ randomly placed obstacles.
+We considered several variants of the scenario described in Sect.~\ref{ssec:description}.
+The robot $\robot$ always starts in the upper-left corner and has the lower-right corner as target.
+The $\cleaner$ starts in the lower-right corner.
+In all variants, the view range is $3$ and the average number of outgoing transitions per state is about 2.
+We evaluated the following five scenarios: \begin{enumerate}[label={\textbf{SC\arabic*}}, wide, labelwidth=!, labelindent=0pt,topsep=0pt] \item Rooms of varying size without obstacles.

+\item Differently sized workspaces with a cross-shaped obstacle in the center, which scales with increasing grid size.